snahil28/CSStudyInstruments/survey.md

 3. Do you have any professional work experience?
 If so, discuss.

+V. Open Source Participation
+1. Have you contributed code/patches to any open source projects?
+If so, which ones and to what extent?

+2. Have you submitted bug reports to any open source projects?
+If so, which ones?

+3. Do you participate in any open source social development sites (e.g. GitHub, BitBucket, etc.)  If so, which ones?
+You do not need to provide your account names for these sites.

 ## Post Survey?
 1. Opinions about the tools
     - What tool where they most successful with